 - Do not till prior to replanting following a flood.
 Planting no-till will result in 1) the earliest possible planting after soil dries following flooding, 2) planting before weed emergence, and 3) conservation of soil moisture that will have been replenished by a flooding event.
-This third point is especially important since it is likely that seasonal rainfall will be low after planting late until the plants in these late plantings are well along in reproductive development. - Plant in rows that are 20 inches wide or narrower to ensure canopy closure.
+This third point is especially important since it is likely that seasonal rainfall will be low following this later planting. - Plant in rows that are 20 inches wide or narrower to ensure canopy closure.
 Forming a crop canopy as quickly as possible in these later plantings is critical, especially since plants will be shorter than normal. - Use a broad-spectrum seed treatment and inoculate seed with nitrogen-fixing bacteria.
-See the seed treatment article on this website.
+See the seed treatment White Paper on this website.

 - Do not apply starter nitrogen fertilizer.
 Inoculants are cheaper. - Ensure a weed-free seedbed at planting.
 This may mean an additional burndown and/or residual herbicide application since those applied in anticipation of earlier planting likely will have lost their effectiveness.
 Any early-season competition from weeds will be more critical in these later plantings.
-A reasonable option is to apply a tankmix of a burndown/residual herbicide combination (see following point). - Using preemergence (PRE) herbicides that require rainfall for activation will be a higher-risk practice because of the lower probability of summer rain following planting on these later dates.
+A reasonable option is to apply a tankmix of a burndown/residual herbicide combination [see following point]. - Using preemergence [PRE] herbicides that require rainfall for activation will be a higher-risk practice because of the lower probability of summer rain following planting on these later dates.
 If PRE herbicides are used, be sure to match the herbicide rate with the soil texture to prevent any early-season stunting.
 Check with Weed Scientists/Specialists to determine the remaining activity of any PRE herbicide(s) that may have been applied to plantings that were lost to a flood. - Prevent any early-season weed competition with the soybean crop after emergence.
 This means more intense scouting for weed emergence and more timely postemergence herbicide applications following soybean emergence if residual herbicides are not used or are not activated by rainfall or irrigation. - Finally, remember that nonirrigated yields will be low from these plantings and may not be profitable if expensive inputs for weed and pest control are required and used.

-Composed by Larry G. Heatherly, updated Feb.
-2022, larryh91746@gmail.com
+Composed by Larry G. Heatherly, updated Nov.
+2024, larryh91746@gmail.com

-WWW.MSSOY.ORG Jan.
-2022 2
+WWW.MSSOY.ORG Nov.
+2024 2